You’re about to start a new job as a software developer. Well done!

 Asking questions is one of the best ways to find out more about your job and what the company does.
 You’ll probably have a million questions on your first day.
 I know I do when I start new roles.

 Don’t be afraid to ask stupid questions.
 I’ve always thought it’s better to ask stupid questions than make stupid mistakes.
 If you’re not sure about something, ask it.
 Nobody cares that the new guy asks a lot of questions.
 They almost expect it.
 So you can feel free to ask as many questions as you need to make sure you understand what is going on.
+Especially with so many acronyms in the industry.
+It can be hard to know what people talk about sometimes.

 Make sure you write down the answers, too, so you can refer back to them later and avoid asking them again.